 Comparative study tours to provincial and territorial legislatures and assemblies outside Canada give the interns new insights into democratic government and the function of political institutions.
 The interns organize the visits themselves and produce detailed reports on their experiences.
 In addition, PIP hosts interns and fellows from other legislatures, giving PIP interns an opportunity to learn about provincial politics and compare experiences with keenly interested colleagues.

-In 2017-18, interns will receive a $24,000 stipend for a period of ten months (September to June).
+The interns will receive a $24,000 stipend for a period of ten months (September to June).
+The program is piloting an initiative to partially reimburse the interns’ moving costs to Ottawa.
 Their travel, accommodation and per diem costs will be provided during comparative study tours to Québec City, Brussels, the United Kingdom, Washington, and Iqaluit.

 There are no social or medical benefits provided with the stipend and no taxes deducted at source.
 The demands of the Programme make it impossible for interns to accept outside employment during the internship.